 1. Practice Mindfulness

-Since worrying about the future pulls us into the future, nothing busts worry faster than some good old fashion present moment mindfulness.
+Since worrying about the future pulls us into the future, nothing busts worry faster than some present moment mindfulness to get us in control of our thoughts and emotions.

-Taking note of your surroundings by using your senses is an awesome way to pull yourself into the present moment where future-related worry cannot bother you.
+Taking note of your surroundings by using your senses is a great way to pull yourself into the present moment where future-related worry cannot bother you.

 Here is a simple guide on mindfulness for beginners.